3TUSK/FrogCraft-Rebirth/README.md

 ### What's changed in this version?
  * Due to GregTech is still in 1.7.10, compatibilities for GregTech, including Pnuematic Compressor, are disabled for now.
+ * New textures powered by huangziye812!
  * Thermal Cracker is renamed to Pyrolyzer.
+"Thermal Cracker" sounds like Chinglish to me.
  * Cells are removed.
 Use IC2 Universal Fluid Cell instead.
+ * Crushed ore dust, purified ore dust, and dust of small pile!
  * Railgun and Academy Windmill are removed.
 The reason of FrogCraft being named so is believed as a reference to anime [_A Certain Scientific Railgun_](https://en.wikipedia.org/wiki/A_Certain_Scientific_Railgun), and the evidences are the Railgun and Academy Windmill.
 Right now I consider [AcademyCraft][link_ACMOD] as the spiritual successor of FrogCraft's anime elements.
- * As a replacement, a whole new item named *Portable Ion Cannon* is added.
+ * As a replacement of Railgun, a whole new item named *Portable Ion Cannon* is added.
 This is a rough reference to [Command & Conquer 3: Tiberium War](https://en.wikipedia.org/wiki/Command_%26_Conquer_3:_Tiberium_Wars) plots.
  * Marble and Basalt are removed.
-They used to be a substitution to RedPower's Marble and Basalt, but now I suggest to use other equivalents, e.g. Chisel.
+They used to be a substitution to RedPower's Marble and Basalt, but now I suggest to use other equivalents from other mods, e.g. Chisel.
  * Ruby, Sapphire and Green Sapphire are substituted with [Tiberium](https://en.wikipedia.org/wiki/Tiberium).
 Reason is same as Marble and Basalt.
  * **This mod now requires Java 8 to run**.
 If you plan to use FrogCraft: Rebirth on dedicated server, please be aware of your Java version.